Khan/style-guides/style/javascript.md

  */
 ```

-Class comments:
+Class comments should be used for every class, and give a description
-Classes must be documented with a description, and appropriate type tags (see “Methods and properties” comments for more information on types on the constructor.
+along with appropriate type tags (see "Methods and properties"
+comments for more information on types on the constructor).

 ```js
 /**